Meal Assistance Program Policy & Application

 Assistance Application Process

-The attached application must be completed by the legal guardian of the student requesting funds and submitted to the Director of Food Services.
-The application will be forwarded to the appropriate campus(es) requesting assistance.
+The application will be forwarded to the appropriate campus(es) in which your child is attending after a determination of eligibility has been made.
+Assistance will be provided after appropriate eligibility has been determined.
 A decision will be made in as timely of a manner as possible and the parent will be notified of the application eligibility decision.
 Your eligibility may be checked at any time during the school year to determine the need for continued assistance.
 If your income situation changes, the school should be notified immediately.
 Verification of income should be attached to your application (i.e. past income tax return, two months of paycheck stubs, a letter from your employer stating yearly or monthly income).
 School officials may ask you to provide additional documentation if needed.

-**If there is a temporary need or one that is not addressed adequately through this process, you may contact your campus administrator for possible assistance.
+**If there is a temporary need that is not addressed adequately through this process, you may contact your campus administrator for possible assistance.